cassidoxa/RandoRank/README.md

 discarded if you're done ranking players.
 If you want to continue ranking over multiple periods, you can pass this to the `add_players()` method of a new MultiPeriod instance.

-# Practical Considerations

-If you want to continuously calculate rankings throughout a period, it's important that you always use players' pre-period variables, re-calculate the entire period by adding all the races again, and do not pass a ranking dict back to the same instance.
-You can, however, continue to add races and call `rank()` again.

 *(Experimental)* If you want to calculate new mid-period with a dict of mid- period rankings and some races you'd like to add to that period you can: